 Using this plugin, you can also edit the Coming Soon or Maintenance page design, including background images and colors.

 How to add password-protected categories to an individual post or page

 WordPress comes with native functionality to password protect individual posts and pages.
 This needs to be done on a per single post or per page basis.
 Once enabled, anyone viewing protected pages/posts will be presented with a message to enter a password:

 Note the title of the post or page will still be visible, as well as the category and publisher if these are enabled for your theme.

 To password protect WordPress posts or pages, in the Dashboard, head to the post or page you’d like to protect.
 Then, in the Publish box, next to Visibility click Edit then select Password Protected.
 Enter your chosen password then click Update (or Publish if the post or page is yet to be published).

-Password protecting lots of individual posts is laborious for you as a website owner and not user friendly for website visitors.
-If you want to password protect more than a couple of pieces of content, that’s when password protecting categories comes in handy.
+Password protecting lots of individual posts is laborious for you as a website owner and not user-friendly for website visitors.
+If you want to password protect more than a couple of pieces of content, that’s when password protected categories come in handy.

 How to password protect WordPress categories